Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Step 3: Working Families Organization Inc. (501(c)(4)) distributes $2.3+ million to PACs supporting specific candidates

-Interlocking Control Relationships Enable the Flow:
+Documented Control Relationships Enable the Flow:

 - Unified Executive Control: Theodoro Oshiro serves as Co-Executive Director of Make the Road New York (501(c)(3)) while simultaneously serving as Executive Director of Make the Road Action Inc. (501(c)(4)), receiving $207,989 in combined compensation for controlling both charitable and political operations

-- Shared Financial Management: Center for Popular Democracy Action Fund (501(c)(4)) reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees”—the charity literally pays political operatives’ salaries
+- Shared Financial Management: Center for Popular Democracy Action Fund (501(c)(4)) reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees”—the charity pays political operatives’ salaries

-- Shared Facilities and Infrastructure: When Open Society Institute (501(c)(3)) and Open Society Action Fund Inc. (501(c)(4)) operate from the same address (224 West 57th Street), when Center for Popular Democracy (501(c)(3)) and Make the Road Action Inc. (501(c)(4)) share facilities at 449 Troutman Street, and when Working Families Organization Inc. (501(c)(4)) and WFP National PAC (527) coordinate from 77 Sands Street, these arrangements demonstrate operational integration with shared personnel, IT systems, and administrative services.
+- Shared Facilities and Infrastructure: When Open Society Institute (501(c)(3)) and Open Society Action Fund Inc. (501(c)(4)) operate from the same address (224 West 57th Street), when Center for Popular Democracy (501(c)(3)) and Make the Road Action Inc. (501(c)(4)) share facilities at 449 Troutman Street, and when Working Families Organization Inc. (501(c)(4)) and WFP National PAC (527) operate from 77 Sands Street, these arrangements demonstrate operational integration with shared personnel, IT systems, and administrative services.

 - Professional Audit Determination: Both Withum and Deloitte auditors concluded that legally separate entities must be treated as unified operations requiring consolidated financial reporting due to operational integration

-This operational unity enables the tax deduction subsidy because the same individuals control financial decisions across the entire pipeline—from initial donations to final political expenditures.
+This operational unity enables the tax deduction mechanism because the same individuals control financial decisions across the entire pipeline—from initial donations to final political expenditures.
 (See Part VII for comprehensive personnel analysis and Part XIII for detailed infrastructure evidence.)

-Beyond Soros – The Broader Donor Subsidy Pattern:
+Beyond Soros – The Broader Pattern:

-- Donate to a 501(c)(3) charity and receive tax deductions
+- Donors contribute to 501(c)(3) charities and receive tax deductions

 The mechanism becomes even more apparent when examining how the final 501(c)(4) recipients share resources back with their 501(c)(3) affiliates: